indranil143/Real-or-AI-Generated-Face-Detection/README.md

 This section details an earlier project exploring a custom-built Convolutional Neural Network (CNN) for the same real vs. AI-generated face classification task.
 This serves as a comparison to the more advanced transfer learning approach with Xception.
 The implementation for this approach is found in the notebook `Real vs. AI-Generated Face Classification model.ipynb`.

-### Approach

 This project's core is a custom Convolutional Neural Network architecture designed for binary image classification.

-### Model

-The model utilizes a standard CNN architecture for efficient feature extraction and classification of real and AI-generated faces.

 ### Model Summary:
 * **Input Shape**: The model is designed to accept images with an input shape of **(256, 256, 3)**, corresponding to RGB images resized to 256x256 pixels.
 * **Conv2D Layers**: Multiple convolutional layers are used to automatically learn hierarchical spatial features from the input images.
 * **MaxPooling2D Layers**: These layers are interleaved with convolutional layers to reduce the spatial dimensions of the feature maps, helping to manage computational complexity and provide a degree of translational invariance.
 * **Flatten Layer**: Converts the final 2D feature maps into a 1D vector, preparing the data for the fully connected dense layers.
 * **Dense Layers**: Fully connected layers process the high-level features extracted by the convolutional and pooling layers to perform the final classification.
 * **Activation Functions**: